zhaqenl/emem/README.md

 To convert all `.md` files in the directory `~/Desktop/notes/`:

     $ emem ~/Desktop/notes/

+To convert all `.md` files in the current directory, to the `html/` directory:

+    $ emem -d html .

 In continuous mode, _emem_ will wait for changes to your files.
 When a change has been detected, it automatically rebuilds the HTML files.
 It